by Allison Cavis, IT Specialist

 These days, staying connected is more important than ever.
 We’ve been working to make sure Library patrons are logged in and powered up for all the things that matter, whether it’s for school or work, emailing family or relaxing with some streaming video.

-Here are three ways we’ve been working to help meet your everyday tech needs:
+Here are ways we’ve been working to help meet your everyday tech needs:

-Second: outdoor places to charge up.
-Last month, we had just one outdoor outlet.
+Outdoor places to charge up.
+At the start of last summer, we had just one outdoor outlet.
 It wasn’t very conveniently located, yet patrons were doing their best to charge their devices.
 Fortunately, a solution was at hand.

 The Library is surrounded by sunny benches, a long seating ledge near the front entrance, and the cool and shady Storytime Garden tucked in our building’s northwest corner.
 Now thanks to a visit from our friendly local electrician, long pipelines of power outlets are now available in each garden area.
 Look for the gray covers running along the garden walls.
 These outlets can be used by you, your students or guests 24/7.